-- Physiotherapy commencing at 3-5 days post-op - Protect surgical repair - o It is crucial to allow the shoulder's soft and bony structures to repair. - o 14 weeks is required for sufficient tendon, graft to bone healing post operatively. - Avoid over stressing subscapularis repair - Range of motion must be achieved before strengthening - o Gaining ROM too slowly may result in longer stiffness. - Strengthening when full range of movement is not available can lead to compensatory movement strategies and faulty muscle activation, and risks failed tissue repair (NO strengthening until 12 weeks.) - o Exercises must not reproduce pain
+- Physiotherapy commencing at 3-5 days post-op - Protect surgical repair - o It is crucial to allow the shoulder's soft and bony structures to repair. - o 12 Weeks is required for sufficient tendon to bone healing post operatively - Avoid Over stressing subscapularis repair - Range of motion must be achieved before strengthening - Gaining ROM too slowly may result in longer stiffness. - Strengthening when full range of movement is not available can lead to compensatory movement strategies and faulty muscle activation, and risks failed tissue repair (NO strengthening until 12 weeks.) - Exercises should not reproduce pain

-Returning to Work:
+Returning to Work

-- These decisions are determined by Dr. Wong in conjunction with an occupational therapist.
-Decisions generally occur between 3-6 months post-surgery. - Often associated with graduated hours and modified duties
+- These decisions are determined by Dr. Wong in conjunction with the occupational therapist.
+Decisions generally occur between 3-6 months post-operatively - Often associated with graduated hours and modified duties

-Returning to Sport:
+Returning to Sport

-- These decisions are determined by Dr. Wong and usually occur between 6 to 12 months post-surgery. - o Timelines vary and are dependent on contact vs. non-contact sport, as well as level of play.
+- o These decisions are determined by Dr. Wong and usually occur between 6 to 12 months post-op - o Timelines vary and are dependent on contact vs. non-contact sport, as well as level of play.